Three years after Ronald Greene's death and family still waits for justice

 "No police employee shall be discharged, demoted, suspended, threatened, harassed, or discriminated against in any manner in the terms and conditions of his employment because of any lawful act engaged in by the employee or on behalf of the employee in furtherance of any action to report malfeasance in office by police employees," the proposed bill reads.

-Louisiana currently has whistleblower laws on the books, but that did not stop State Police from taking action against one Trooper whistleblower and another who said he refused to hide evidence.
+Louisiana currently has whistleblower laws on the books, but that did not stop State Police from taking action against one trooper and another who said he refused to hide evidence.

 Trending News